margaretnduta/tuk_sports_hub/README.md

 ### 💡 Core Idea
 > “Play.
 Coach.
 Cheer.”
-A digital sports ecosystem where coaches manage events, players confirm participation, and fans follow matches and memories.
+A digital sports ecosystem where coaches manage events, players confirm participation, and fans see available events they can attend to.

 ---